Elasticsearch

 caution

 Indexing a large instance generates a lot of Sidekiq jobs.
-Make sure to prepare for this task by having a scalable setup or creating extra Sidekiq processes.
+Make sure to prepare for this task by having a scalable setup or by creating extra Sidekiq processes.

 1. Configure your Elasticsearch host and port.